Taskeren/threepole/README.md

 ---

+## *TASKEREN EDITION*

+This branch of Threepole is edited by Taskeren to provide extra features and bug fixes.\
+However, I'm not good at Tauri, Svelte and Rust, which is the basement of this project.
+So if you find any problems, feel free to leave an issue.
+But I can't guarantee to fix it as I could have no idea about how to fix it.

+Changes from the original version:
+- Overlay timer for dungeons are now showing correctly (since v1.2.0)
+- Activity name and its type is now showing at Main Window, instead of simply "NOT IN ACTIVITY".
+Supported types are Raids, Dungeons, Strikes and Lost Sectors. (since v1.2.0)

 ## About

 Threepole is a clean, minimal Destiny 2 timer/tracker written in Rust and Svelte that displays stats about your current activity and clear history.